-An extraordinary grant of $1 million from The Lettie Pate Evans Foundation allowed the College to begin working on the Brafferton renewal and preservation project ahead of schedule.
+An extraordinary grant of $1 million from The Lettie Pate Evans Foundation allowed the university to begin working on the Brafferton renewal and preservation project ahead of schedule.
 This gift also helped fund the 2011 archaeological field school, giving William & Mary students an opportunity to be involved with the excavation of the site.
-The field school is an annual research collaborative between the College and the Colonial Williamsburg Foundation.
+The field school is an annual research collaborative between the university and the Colonial Williamsburg Foundation.

 Lettie Pate Whitehead Evans, the first female Coca-Cola board member, established the Foundation in 1945.
 Foundation grants are limited to specific public charities in Georgia and Virginia, with a focus on private secondary and higher education, arts and culture, and museums and historic preservation.
 Learn more about The Lettie Pate Evans Foundation.

 The Mary Morton Parsons Foundation issued a challenge to William & Mary to raise an additional $900,000 for the Brafferton renewal and preservation project by December 31, 2011.
-The College was successful in raising the challenge amount, and the foundation provided a $300,000 grant.
+The university was successful in raising the challenge amount, and the foundation provided a $300,000 grant.

 The Parsons Foundation, which provides financial support to tax-exempt organizations in Virginia for capital projects, also provided generous grant funding for the Wren Building renewal project that was completed in 2000.
 Learn more about The Mary Morton Parsons Foundation.